To combat coronavirus and flatten the curve, companies have made the transition to full-remote — in some cases, before they were fully prepared.

 Rewards

 Remind your employees you value them by giving them access to thoughtful, relevant rewards.
 Try group contributions to the American Red Cross and other relief organizations.
-Great personal rewards in this time might include subscriptions to streaming services like Netflix and Hulu, or covering their next DoorDash delivery.
-(Learn more about how to run a strategic rewards program.)
+Great personal rewards in this time might include subscriptions to streaming services like Netflix and Hulu or covering their next DoorDash delivery.

 (Virtual) events

 Those casual water cooler conversations comprise a foundation of your employees’ social lives.
-Keep the face-to-face events going with digital lunches, game nights, karaoke competitions and more.
-(Pro tip: Make these events encouraged but optional!
-Nobody loves mandatory fun.)
+Keep the face-to-face events going with digital lunches, game nights, karaoke competitions, and more.

 Incentives